-Welcome to TamoGraph Site Survey, a powerful and user-friendly application for collecting and visualizing Wi-Fi data.
-Wireless network deployment and maintenance requires the use of a professional RF site survey tool that facilitates otherwise time-consuming and very complex tasks, such as ongoing analysis and reporting of signal strength, noise and interference, TCP and UDP throughput, channel allocation, data rates, etc. By using TamoGraph, businesses can dramatically reduce the time and costs involved in deploying and maintaining WLANs and improve network performance and coverage.
+Welcome to TamoGraph Site Survey, a powerful and user-friendly application for collecting and visualizing Wi-Fi data, as well as predictive modeling.
+Wireless network deployment and maintenance requires the use of a professional RF site survey tool that facilitates otherwise time-consuming and very complex tasks, such as ongoing analysis and reporting of signal strength, noise and interference, TCP and UDP throughput, channel allocation, data rates, etc. By using TamoGraph, businesses can dramatically reduce the time and costs involved in designing, deploying and maintaining WLANs and improve network performance and coverage.